 In respect of Equality data on staff, the Human Resources Committee has considered both recruitment data and data on current employees.
 The recruitment data were gathered on 24 academic and non-academic posts in 2012, 27 in 2013, and 25 in 2014.
 The Committee has noted that the completeness of the information available to it is very much dependent on the proportion of applicants who submit the anonymous forms, and the proportions of those doing so in 2014 were scrutinized in 2015 with a view to establishing whether more complete and useful data might become available in 2016.
 Most of the posts considered are non-academic rather than academic: the majority of the College’s senior academic appointments are made jointly with the University.
-The University has gathered and published monitoring and statistical data and other Equality information in a series of reports available from:
+The University has gathered and published monitoring and statistical data and other Equality information in a series of reports.

 These reports incorporate data on members of the College’s academic staff who hold a joint appointment with the University.

 There is a variety of other Equality work within the College beyond that related to Magdalen’s specific Equality objectives.
-In 2014-15 the College’s Harassment policy was revised following the revision of the University’s Harassment policy, and the College’s Freedom of Speech policy will be reviewed in 2015-16.
+In 2014-15 the College’s Harassment policy was revised following the revision of the University’s Harassment policy, and the College’s Freedom of Speech policy will be reviewed in Trinity Term 2016.
 The College’s policy on parental leave is regularly updated.
 But perhaps the most extensive regular Equality work is in respect of disabled students and staff.